fisadev/fisa-vim-config/README.rst

     sudo pip install dbgp vim-debug pep8 flake8 pyflakes

-  (if you don't have Pip, find it here: `pip <http://pypi.python.org/pypi/pip>`_)
+  (if you don't have Pip, find it here: `pip <http://pypi.python.org/pypi/pip>`_) To Python 3 pyflakes analysis you should download and install pyflakes3k(`pyflakes3k<http://pypi.python.org/pypi/pyflakes3k/0.4.2>`_)

 * **Put the configuration files where they belong**

   Place the file ``.vimrc`` on your linux home folder.

-  Example: my linux user is "fisa", so now I have: ``/home/fisa/.vimrc``.
+  Example: my linux user is "grupython", so now I have: ``/home/grupython/.vimrc``.

 * **Open vim**